Passport & China Visa Instructions

 If you prefer to have China Spree obtain a visa for you, a nominal $30 visa processing fee will be added on top of the consulate charge amounting to $170 for single/double/multiple entry visa, and is an added service for China Spree customers.
 Please note that you must participate in 1 of China Spree's tours to be eligible for using our visa handling service.
 China visa fee is not part of the tour fare and is subject to change without prior notice.
 The visa payment is non-refundable once the visa is granted.

 Non-U.S. Passport Holders

-If you are a U.S. resident holding a green card, you MUST make a clear copy of both sides of your green card and submit it with your actual passport and China Visa Application form, along with a completed Supplementary Visa Application.
+If you are a U.S. resident holding a green card, you MUST make a clear copy of both sides of your green card and submit it with your actual passport and China Visa Application form.
 For U.S. residents holding H1 and L1 visas, the procedure to obtain a China visa is same as the procedure for green card holders.
 Please copy these visas and send the copy to us with your application form.

 Visa Requirement to Hong Kong